 - Do not rub the eyes, even if they feel puffy or itchy.

 Swelling around the eyes is slower to clear because of thin skin and fluid retention in the eyelids.
 While harmless, it appears dramatic and takes up to 5 days to fully fade.
+No prescription medication is needed.
+In rare cases of prolonged or one-sided swelling, your doctor evaluates for allergic reaction or early infection.
+Most cases resolve within about 5 days using conservative care measures such as cold compresses and head elevation

 Is Itching a Sign of Healing After Hair Transplant Swelling?

 Yes, itching is a common and expected sign of healing after hair transplant swelling.
-It usually starts as the inflammation subsides and the micro-wounds begin to close.
+It starts as the inflammation subsides and the micro-wounds begin to close.
 Itching reflects nerve regeneration and tissue repair in the scalp, especially in the recipient area where grafts were placed.

 Itchiness after hair transplant swelling commonly begins around day 3 or day 4 after surgery and lasts up to 2 weeks, depending on the individual’s healing rate and skin sensitivity.
 Patients report mild to moderate itching during the scab formation and shedding phase.

 It is completely normal to feel hair transplant itching in both the donor and recipient areas a few days after the procedure.
 It does not indicate infection or complication unless it is accompanied by pain, swelling that worsens, or discharge.
+Itching between day 3 and day 10 is considered a normal part of epithelial regeneration during this phase of healing.
+In rare cases, persistent or progressive scalp changes following transplantation have been linked to lichen planopilaris, a scarring alopecia unrelated to normal post-surgical itching, as described in a case series published in Dermatologic Surgery.
+This is distinct from routine post-operative itching and warrants dermatological evaluation if suspected.